12th man (football): Use in American football

 The term has been used by various American football teams including the University of Minnesota, the University of Iowa, Baylor University, Dartmouth College, Simmons College, Texas A&M and the NFL's Seattle Seahawks, Green Bay Packers, Buffalo Bills, Denver Broncos, Washington Commanders, Indianapolis Colts, Miami Dolphins, and Chicago Bears in marketing practices in reference to their supporters.
-The Bears currently use the phrase "4th Phase" (with the first three phases being offense, defense, and special teams), and the Seahawks currently use the phrase "The 12s."
+The Bears currently use the phrase "4th Phase" (with the first three phases being offense, defense, and special teams), and the Seahawks currently use the phrase "The 12s".

-12th Man clubs
+12th Man Clubs

-Many high schools in the United States incorporate 12th Man language into their booster, supporter, or rooter clubs.
+Many high schools in the United States incorporate 12th man language into their booster, supporter, or rooter clubs.
 Examples of such "12th Man Clubs" include the Dana Hills Dolphins, Washington Panthers, Richwood Knights, Diamond Bar Brahmas, Fairfield Falcons, and Brentwood Bruins.

 The Campbellsville University Tigers of the National Association of Intercollegiate Athletics also have a 12th Man Club.

 Buffalo Bills

 On December 12, 1992, (12/12/1992) the Buffalo Bills of the National Football League honored their 12th Man as the seventh inductee into the Buffalo Bills Wall of Fame, located inside Highmark Stadium.
 Their fans were inducted because of their loyal support during the team's early '90s Super Bowl runs, which coincided with quarterback Jim Kelly and his wearing of #12.
-In 2008, the Bills renamed their "12th Man Walk of Fame" as "Tim Russert Plaza," in honor of the Buffalo native and lifelong fan.
-The team continues to refer to its fans as the "12th Man," with their independent, international fan clubs known as "Bills Backers Chapters."
+In 2008, the Bills renamed their "12th Man Walk of Fame" as "Tim Russert Plaza", in honor of the recently deceased Buffalo native and lifelong fan.
+The team continues to refer to its fans as the "12th Man", with their independent, international fan clubs known as "Bills Backers Chapters".
 The Bills have a licensing agreement with Texas A&M over the use of the "12th Man" term.